EU warns of winter famine in Afghanistan

 EU voice

-Internal politics aside, Borrell revealed how little control the EU had on events on the ground in Afghanistan.
+Politics aside, Borrell also revealed how little control the EU had on events on the ground in Afghanistan.

-The EU had quadrupled its humanitarian aid budget to some €200m for 2021, but this was "a drop in the ocean" of what was needed, he said.
+It had quadrupled its humanitarian aid budget to some €200m for 2021, but this was "a drop in the ocean" of what was needed, he said.

 The EU embassy in Kabul was still technically open, but all EU member states' embassies were closed, he noted.